alexisflesch/mathquest/vuepress/docs/details-techniques/security.md

 - **Reporting**: Use designated security reporting channels
 - **Response Time**: Critical security issues addressed within 24 hours

-This security documentation should be reviewed and updated regularly to reflect current security practices and emerging threats.</content>
+This security documentation should be reviewed and updated regularly to reflect current security practices and emerging threats.
-<parameter name="filePath">/home/aflesch/mathquest/vuepress/docs/security.md